Brobit/42xEsadhar/readme.md

 - [ ] create the tuto / command page
 - [ ] create the credit page
 - [ ] implement them in the project
-- [ ] allow the player to click on play only if the canva is loaded
+- [ ] make a button that allow the player to check the progression by change there perspective camera to an orbit control, and animate the changement if possible
+- [ ] make it responsive, to do that :
+      - [ ] change the fov of the camera
+      - [ ] implement a joystick for movement
+      - [ ] 6 button : up/down, right/left, dash & change camera view

 bonus :